KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

 ![D](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/5734672d-590e-4049-b398-680937bfb881)

-- version 3.9.4.0 has the most reviews being 28,448 which is 68% out of both versions.
+- version 3.9.4.0 has the most reviews being 28,448 which is 68% of both versions.
-- version 4.73.0.3 has the least reviews being 13,578 which is 32% out of both versions.
+- version 4.73.0.3 has the least reviews being 13,578 which is 32% of both versions.